3 Quick Tips to Make Mixed Groups that Work!

 Or play a Jeopardy version where the sentence goals students give an answer and the WH group has to think of a question.

-Literacy activities are great for language in general, but specifically, it is easy to ask one set of students about story grammar/plot first to get the details, then follow up with having the other students pull the information together and make an inference.
+- Inferencs Paired with Narrative Goals: Literacy activities are great for language in general.
+Specifically, it is easy to ask some students about the story grammar/plot to get the details.
+Then follow up with having the others pull the information togethher to summarize or make an inference.